Deena Rahman: Club career

 Rahman began playing football with Fulham at seven years old, initially as the only girl in the club's boys' youth system.
 When the women's and girls' section was reinstated shortly afterwards, she transferred to the female youth teams.

-Following one season with the Arsenal Academy at under-14 level, Rahman returned to Fulham and joined the first team squad.
+Following one season with the Arsenal Academy at the under-14 level, Rahman returned to Fulham and joined the first team squad.
 In 2000, when Fulham became the first full-time professional women's football club in Europe, Rahman was one of six existing players to be kept on.

 She scored in a 7–1 win over Birmingham City in the 2001–02 final of the FA Women's Premier League Cup.
 Fulham signed a number of strong and experienced players which meant Rahman was not always first choice.
 She remained with the club after they lost their professional status in 2003, but she was disrupted by an ankle injury and then the club was disbanded altogether in 2006.

 Rahman moved to Egypt at her father's suggestion and played for Wadi Degla for one year, before she sustained an anterior cruciate ligament injury and returned to England for treatment.

 International career

 At 15 years old Rahman was called-up to the England women's national under-18 football team.
 She made her debut against the Netherlands in 1998 and went on to win 18 caps, playing in two editions of the UEFA Women's Under-19 Championship.

 In 2011, Rahman agreed to switch her international eligibility to Bahrain women's national football team.
 She had trained with the team to regain her fitness after moving to the country the previous year.
 She was called-up for the WAFF Women's Championship in 2011.

-By May 2017 Rahman had scored 23 goals in her 40 appearances for Bahrain.
+By May 2017 Rahman had scored 23 goals in 40 appearances for Bahrain.